bw-math/bw-math/source/assignments/classwork/probability/03_RANDOM_VARIABLES.rst

 	h.
 Find the variance :math:`Var(\mathcal{X})` of the sum of two die rolls.

-2. A random variable **X** is defined as the sum of two six-sided die rolls.
+2. A random variable :math:`\mathcal{X}` is defined as the sum of two six-sided die rolls.

 	a.
 List the elements of the sample space for this random variable.